cloudutsukpilot/sakharams.github.io/_posts/devops/git/github/2021-01-01-github-ssh-authentication.md

 ### Switch Repository from HTTPS to SSH

-1. Copoy the public from your laptop using the below command:
+1. Copy the public from your laptop using the below command:

     ```bash
     cat ~/.ssh/id_rsa.pub